msharma24/serverless-microservices/README.md

 The Lambda Powertools library is used in the lambda function code to structured logging and tracing [Lambda Powertools Lib](https://github.com/aws-powertools/powertools-lambda-python)

-Alarms - AWS Cloudwatch Alarms are created for the "Error" Metric Filter on the Lambda Log Groups - When there are errors logged - An alarm will triggred to the SNS monitoring Topic.
+Alarms - AWS Cloudwatch Alarms are created for the "Error" Metric Filter on the Lambda Log Groups - When errors are logged, An alarm will triggred to the SNS monitoring Topic.

+# CI/CD Pipeline
+AWS Code pipeline and Codebuild services are used to build and deploy the project.